maddiethedinosaur/funnydiehaha/allmytheory.md

 # Dunayevskaya:

 The Nature of the Russian Economy

 Stalinists Falsify Marxism Anew

-The uniqueness of Marxist-Humanism
+The Uniqueness of Marxist-Humanism

 ‘Marx’s Humanism Today’

-The ‘Philosophy’ of the Yenan period: Mao Perverts Lenin 50 years after the revolution – Mao, Hegel, and dialectics in China Marxist-Humanism’s concept of ‘Subject’
+The ‘Philosophy’ of the Yenan period: Mao Perverts Lenin

+50 years after the revolution – Mao, Hegel, and Dialectics in China

+Marxist-Humanism’s concept of ‘Subject’

 Marxism and Freedom

 # Dauve:

 Communisation

 In This World but not of This World

 To Work or Not to Work?
 Is that the Question?

 What's It All About?
 Questions & Answers

 When Insurrections Die

-A Contribution to the Critique of Political Autonomy Eclipse and Re-emergence of the Communist Movement
+A Contribution to the Critique of Political Autonomy

+Eclipse and Re-emergence of the Communist Movement

 # International Communist Current:

+Balance Sheet of 70 Years of "National Liberation" Struggles

 Perspective of Communism

-The Communist-Left and Internationalist Anarchism
+Platform of the ICC

 The Communist-Left and the Continuity of Marxism

+Unions Against the Working Class

 Basic Positions of the ICC

-Platform of the ICC
-Unions Against the Working Class
+The Sean Bell Case: Police Brutality is a Class Question

+What Distinguishes Revolutionaries From Trotskyism?

+The Communist-Left and Internationalist Anarchism

-Covid-19: Despite All the Obstacles, the Class Struggle Forges its Future Generalised Capitalist Barbarism Or World Proletarian Revolution No Solution to the Ecological Catastrophe Without the Emancipation of Labour from Capitalist Exploitation The Sean Bell Case: Police Brutality is a Class Question
+No Solution to the Ecological Catastrophe Without the Emancipation of Labour from Capitalist Exploitation

+Generalised Capitalist Barbarism Or World Proletarian Revolution

+Covid-19: Despite All the Obstacles, the Class Struggle Forges its Future

 # Internationalist Perspective:

+Towards a Critique of the Democratic Form

 Antifa?
 No thanks!
-Towards a Critique of the Democratic Form

 # Against Sleep and Nightmare: